codefellows-seattle-301d26/08-sql-intro-and-postgres/caitlin-jesus-cody/README.md

 ## Architecture
  Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information.

+jQuery and JavaScript, HTML, CSS, PostgreSQL and node.js.

 ## Change Log
  Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource.
+12-14-2017 1:36pm - Application now has a fully-functional node server, and postgres database.

 ## Credits and Collaborations
  Give credit (and a link) to other people or resources that helped you build this application.